-In addition to due process rights, defendants have a Sixth Amendment constitutional right to have their criminal defense attorney present at pretrial lineups.21
+In addition to due process rights, defendants have a Sixth Amendment constitutional right to have their criminal defense attorney present at pretrial lineups.16

 A criminal defense lawyer can be a significant asset during a pretrial lineup.
-Not only can the lawyer explain what is going on, the attorney can spot troublesome system variables that can lead to mistaken identification and miscarriages of justice.22
+Not only can the lawyer explain what is going on, but the attorney can also spot troublesome system variables that can lead to mistaken identification and miscarriages of justice.17

 Just having a lawyer in the room (especially a former cop who knows all the tricks) can deter officers from engaging in improper suggestive tactics.

-When it comes to state criminal proceedings, the right to counsel applies to pre-indictment lineups.23 Under federal law, it extends only to post-indictment lineups.24
+When it comes to state criminal proceedings, the right to counsel applies to pre-indictment lineups.18 Under federal law, it extends only to post-indictment lineups.19

-This is where the defense asks the judge to order that a new lineup be conducted.
+This is where the defense asks the judge to order that a new lineup is conducted.

-Interestingly, sometimes it's beneficial for a defendant to participate in a California pretrial lineup.
-If the witness can't identify the defendant, that could be the end of the prosecution's case.
+Interestingly, sometimes it is beneficial for a defendant to participate in a California pretrial lineup.
+If the witness cannot identify the defendant, that could be the end of the prosecution's case.